 In order to reach our goal of tender and plump rabbit we must slaughter a rabbit when it is young.
 How young?
 A two-week-old rabbit would be very tender indeed… however, it would also be very small.
 So we want to find the right balance of young and plump.
 The proper age is 10-12 weeks.
 The right kind of meat-rabbit will grow very rapidly until week ten.
 It will also grow very rapidly compared to the amount of food it eats.
 After week ten, the rabbit eats more and grows much more slowly.
 So week ten is the optimal time to slaughter a rabbit.

-The reason people raise California and New Zealand rabbits for meat is because they are very good at growing to five pounds in 10-11 weeks.
+The reason people raise California and New Zealand rabbits for meat is that they are very good at growing to five pounds in 10-11 weeks.
 If you are growing rabbits and they only grow to three or four pounds in 10-12 weeks, then you should cull the breeding stock and replace it with better stock.

-If I had ten great does, instead of ten dud does, and each had thirty babies per year, but each baby grew to five pounds in ten weeks, how much rabbit would I have made?
-I would have made 1,500 pounds of pre-slughter rabbit per year.
+If I had ten great does, instead of ten dud does, and each had thirty babies per year, but each baby grew to five pounds in ten weeks, how much rabbit meat would I have made?
+I would have made 1,500 pounds of pre-slughter rabbit meat per year.
 That’s 50% MORE MEAT for exactly the SAME WORK.

 Slower growing rabbits not only require more feed to reach slaughter weight, they also require more cages.